pitt-crc/user-manual/docs/hardware_profiles/smp.md

     ---

-    How Service Units are calculated — the `smp` and `high-mem` partitions bill differently.
+    How Service Units are calculated — every tier bills the same per core, and differs only in memory.

     [:octicons-arrow-right-24: Service Units](../slurm/service-units.md)